gthelding/LRA-Wedge/README.md

 # The Lakeshore Repeater Association Flex Broadcast Wedge

 A utility for enabling SmartSDR to discover and connect to a remote FlexRadio over the LRA Wireguard VPN, without requiring a SmartLink account.
 Provided and maintained by the [Lakeshore Repeater Association (LRA)](https://www.kr9rk.com/) for use by its members.
+This is not provided by or supported by FlexRadio.

 ---